kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 Facebook does not provide investors the split of revenue for how much from $84bn of advertising revenue is generated by the Facebook app and how much by Instagram.

-Fortunately, we can estimate this based on on [data on how advertisers spend money](https://www.socialbakers.com/website/storage/2020/02/Socialbakers-Social-Media-Trends-Report-Q42019.pdf){:target="_blank"} between Facebook and Instagram.
+Fortunately, we can estimate this based on [data on how advertisers spend money](https://www.socialbakers.com/website/storage/2020/02/Socialbakers-Social-Media-Trends-Report-Q42019.pdf){:target="_blank"} between Facebook and Instagram.

-**Based on ad spend data, it looks that Facebook app share on total revenue at the end of 2020 was 59% without counting video-related ad revenue, compared to 66% just a two year ago.
+**Based on ad spend data, it looks that Facebook's app share on total revenue at the end of 2020 was 59% without counting video-related ad revenue, compared to 66% just a two year ago.
 Instagram share on advertising spend at the end of 2020 was 29% compared to 26% two years ago.**

 That leaves around 15% share for other advertising revenue, including revenue from video, Facebook Audience Network, and others.

-Going forward, the demand for ads can increase thanks to Facebook's introduction of [Facebook Shops,](https://about.fb.com/news/2020/05/introducing-facebook-shops/){:target="_blank"} that should enable users to have a much more pleasant experience since everything, including check out would be handled within the app where the customer currently is.
+Going forward, the demand for ads can increase thanks to Facebook's introduction of [Facebook Shops,](https://about.fb.com/news/2020/05/introducing-facebook-shops/){:target="_blank"} which should enable users to have a much more pleasant experience since everything, including check out, would be handled within the app where the customer currently is.

 If Facebook Shops will be successful, then the main benefit is a higher demand for ads, which means higher prices and higher revenue.